angulardart/site-angulardart/src/angular/glossary.md

 <div class="l-sub-section" markdown="1">
   Most applications consist of many screens or [views](#view).
-  The user navigates among them by clicking links and buttons, and performing other similar actions that cause the application to replace one view with another.
+  The user navigates among them by clicking links and buttons, and performing other similar actions that cause the app to replace one view with another.

   The Angular component router is a richly featured mechanism for configuring and managing the entire view navigation process, including the creation and destruction